Cliff tomb of Hatshepsut

-The cliff tomb of Hatshepsut is the tomb quarried for her as Great Royal Wife of Thutmose II.
+The cliff tomb of Hatshepsut, also known as tomb Wadi A-1, is the tomb quarried for her as the Great Royal Wife of Thutmose II, a pharaoh of the Eighteenth Dynasty.
 It is located in Wady Sikkat Taqet Zaid, to the west of the Valley of the Kings near Luxor, Egypt.
 The tomb is cut into a slot in the vertical cliff face 70 m above the valley floor.
 It is unfinished, with the cutting of the burial chamber never being completed.
 Although never used for a burial, it did contain a sarcophagus inscribed for Hatshepsut as Great Royal Wife.
 Originally found by local diggers, the tomb was later excavated by Howard Carter on behalf of the Earl of Carnarvon in 1916.